CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Experiments

 \subsection{Experimental Setting}

-\paragraph{Models and data.} We evaluate \method on Qwen3-8B and Qwen3-14B~\citep{qwen2025qwen3}, training on ${\sim}$13,600 competition-level math problems from DAPO-Math-17k~\citep{yu2025dapo} \emph{without ground-truth answers}; only problem statements are used to generate student rollouts.
+\paragraph{Models and data.} We evaluate \method on Qwen3-8B and Qwen3-14B~\citep{qwen2025qwen3} and DeepSeek-R1-Distill-Llama-8B~\citep{deepseek2025r1}, training on ${\sim}$13,600 competition-level math problems from DAPO-Math-17k~\citep{yu2025dapo} \emph{without ground-truth answers}; only problem statements are used to generate student rollouts.
 We train for 1 epoch with learning rate $1 \times 10^{-6}$, global batch size 32, periodic teacher update (interval $M{=}50$; see ablation in Section~\ref{sec:ablation_M}), and $8\times$ H200 GPUs.
 Although nominally a full epoch, the algorithm converges quickly at around ${\sim}$100 steps.
 Each prompt generates a single student rollout (temperature 1.0) with a maximum response length of 8,192 tokens.
 Because \method optimizes a per-token KL objective rather than an outcome-based reward, there is no need to generate complete responses as in RL methods; partial rollouts already provide a useful training signal.
 This phenomenon is also observed by \cite{chen2025distilling} in the context of knowledge distillation.
 Full training and infrastructure details are in Appendix~\ref{app:implementation}.

+\paragraph{Conciseness instructions.} The teacher is defined by the conciseness instruction $c$ prepended to the problem.
+We use two instructions, shown below: the \emph{uniform concise prompt} (v1), which asks for directness on every problem, and the \emph{difficulty-aware concise prompt} (v2), which additionally instructs the model not to over-compress hard problems.
+Both are prepended only to the teacher; the student sees the plain problem.

-\paragraph{Benchmarks.} We evaluate on three mathematical reasoning benchmarks spanning a wide difficulty range: MATH-500~\citep{hendrycks2021math} (500 problems, base accuracy 70--78\%), AIME 2024 (30 problems, 66--73\%), and AIME 2025 (30 problems, 63--67\%).\footnote{All benchmarks are evaluated using the math answer grading utility from veRL~\citep{sheng2024hybridflow}: \url{https://github.com/verl-project/verl/blob/main/verl/utils/reward_score/math_dapo.py}.} We define a \emph{token budget} as the maximum response length allowed during inference, a practical lever for controlling serving cost.
-We report results under two budgets: 8,192 tokens, representative of efficient serving constraints, and 30,000 tokens, which effectively eliminates truncation and enables fairer accuracy comparison.
+\paragraph{Benchmarks.} \method is trained only on math prompts, so we separate evaluation into in-domain and out-of-domain tasks. \emph{In-domain}, we use three mathematical reasoning benchmarks spanning a wide difficulty range: MATH-500~\citep{hendrycks2021math} (500 problems), AIME 2024 (30 problems), and AIME 2025 (30 problems). \emph{Out-of-domain}, we use two general-capability benchmarks that the model never trains on: GPQA-Diamond~\citep{rein2023gpqa} (graduate-level, Google-proof science questions) and MMLU~\citep{hendrycks2021mmlu} (massive multitask knowledge).
+The out-of-domain benchmarks test whether compressing math reasoning degrades general knowledge and scientific reasoning.
+We define a \emph{token budget} as the maximum response length allowed during inference, a practical lever for controlling serving cost, and report results under a 30,000-token budget, which effectively eliminates truncation and enables a fair accuracy comparison.